babylonlabs-io/babylon-benchmark/README.md

    This command will:
    - Build the Docker images
    - Start both the master and follower nodes
+   - Bootstrap the master node with the provided snapshot
-   - Begin the syncing process of the follower node with the master
+   - Start the follower node which will begin syncing with the master
    - Start the profiler once the follower node has started syncing

    The profiler will run until follower node has synced with the master.
 After completion, the profile data will be automatically saved in the `outputs/` folder.